Clever/policies/cookie-notice.md

 ### 8\.
 CHANGES TO OUR COOKIE NOTICE

-Clever may modify or update this Cookie Notice from time to time so you should review this page periodically.
-[Click here](https://github.com/Clever/policies/releases) to see all changes to this Cookie Notice.
-You can see when this Cookie Notice was last updated by checking the "last modified" date indicated below.
+Clever may modify or update this Cookie Notice from time to time so you should review this Cookie Notice periodically.

-**This Cookie Notice was last modified on May 13, 2022.** Effective Date: May 16, 2022
+This Cookie Notice is effective as of May 17, 2022.